 In February 2016, the FASB issued ASU No. 2016-02, Leases (Topic 842) ("ASU 2016-02"), which modified lease accounting for both lessees and lessors to increase transparency and comparability by recognizing lease assets and lease liabilities by lessees for those leases classified as operating leases under previous accounting standards and disclosing key information about leasing arrangements.
 ASU 2016-02 will be effective for the Company beginning in its first quarter of fiscal 2020 and early adoption is permitted.
-The Company is currently evaluating the timing of its adoption and the impact of adopting the new lease standard on its consolidated financial statements.
+The Company is currently evaluating the impact of adopting the new lease standard on its consolidated financial statements.

-No other new accounting pronouncement issued or effective during the three months ended December 31, 2018 had, or is expected to have, a material impact on the Company's consolidated financial statements.
+No other new accounting pronouncement issued or effective during the three months ended March 31, 2019 had, or is expected to have, a material impact on the Company's consolidated financial statements.